 I started reading about what I needed to not only attract butterflies to my garden, but to keep them there to lay their eggs, and raise their young.
-There is a lot of information out there, but It boils down to just a few simple things.
+There is a lot of information out there, but it boils down to just a few simple things.

 - Provide a wide variety of nectar producing plants that bloom spring through late fall.
 Include annuals, perennials, native plants, trees, bushes,herbs, vines, and groundcovers.
 Butterflies are drawn to color, especially orange, red, yellow and purple.